 ASKnet_HUB locations: South Sudan & Uganda

-ATAKA-HUB was founded in 2017 in Bor, South Sudan.
-The youth-led innovation hub fosters peacebuilding using social media skills, comedy theatre and gender equality awareness, and youth self-employment through open tech and repairing skills.
-ATAKA uses cryptocurrency #eatBCH to provide food to orphans in Bor.
+ATAKAHUB was founded in 2017 in Bor, South Sudan and fosters peacebuilding through engagement with social media, comedy theatre, and gender equality awareness.
+It teaches open tech and repair skills in order to help create employment opportunities and also uses the cryptocurrency #eatBCH to provide food for orphans in Bor.

-Youth Empowerment Foundation (YEF) is a community oriented innovation hub in Adjumani district, Uganda.
-YEF works together with the community of Adjumani and displaced populations in the Pagirinya refugee settlement, and addresses local issues like unemployment and gender based violence by training youth in open technologies, entrepreneurship, peacebuilding and attitude change. http://www.yefadjumani.org/
+YEF (Youth Empowerment Foundation) is an innovation hub in Uganda.
+YEF works together with the community of Adjumani and displaced populations in the Pagirinya refugee settlement to address issues of unemployment and gender-based violence by providing training in open tech, entrepreneurship, peacebuilding, and attitude change.